-When a person or couple consider the idea of undergoing IVF abroad, that is, turning to reproductive tourism, the first thing they should do is to get essential information and tips on how to choose a clinic and what will be the best country to travel in accordance with their situation, family type, etc.
+When a person or couple consider the idea of undergoing IVF abroad, that is, turning to fertility tourism, the first thing they should do is to get essential information and tips on how to choose a clinic and what will be the best country to travel in accordance with their situation, family type, etc.

 - In which countries is the treatment you require legal?